 Want to come and look around first?

-Want to check us out first, before enrolling?
 We welcome visits to the German Playschool.
-We affectionately call them "Schnupper" sessions (sniffing around sessions!)
+We affectionately call them “Schnupper” (sniffing around) sessions.
 Prospective families are most welcome to come to the GAP and join in one of our sessions for free.
-Schnupper sessions can be arranged any time, usually a few weeks or months prior to the child's eligible date to start (after or in anticipation of having an offer of enrolment).
-Children need to be toilet trained when they come to GAP as an enrolled child, but don't need to be toilet trained in order to come for a Schnupper session.
+Schnupper sessions are usually arranged a few weeks or months prior to the child’s eligible date to start (after or in anticipation of having an offer of enrolment).
+Children need to be toilet trained when they come to GAP as an enrolled child, but don’t need to be toilet trained in order to come for a Schnupper session.

 Please let us know (by email) which day you would like to come, so we can let the teachers know you are coming.
 (It is so much nicer and welcoming for your child, if the staff already know your child’s name, and we can make sure there are enough craft items to include your child that day.
 Having children and their families feeling included and welcome is important to us.)